-- Benzene is commonly found in the environment.
-Benzene levels in the air can be elevated by emissions from burning coal and oil, benzene waste and storage operations, motor vehicle - exhaust, and evaporation from gasoline service stations.
-Natural sources of benzene, which include gas emissions from volcanoes and forest fires, also contribute to the presence of benzene - in the environment (ATSDR 2007b). - ATSDR derived its acute and intermediate EMEGs for benzene from two different studies.
-In - both studies benzene was found to affect the lymphocytes in mice, and both studies had a lowest-observed-adverse-effect-level (LOAEL) of $32,000 \, \mu g/m^3$.
-From these LOAELs, human - equivalent concentrations (HECs) of 8,200 μg/m3 (for the acute EMEG) and 5,800 μg/m3 (for the intermediate EMEG) were derived (ATSDR 2007b).
-The highest modeled 24-hour average - concentration of benzene (124.9 μg/m3) is below the LOAEL{HEC} derived from these studies.
+Benzene is commonly found in the environment.
+Benzene levels in the air can be elevated by emissions from burning coal and oil, benzene waste and storage operations, motor vehicle exhaust, and evaporation from gasoline service stations.
+Natural sources of benzene, which include gas emissions from volcanoes and forest fires, also contribute to the presence of benzene in the environment (ATSDR 2007b).

+In deriving the EMEGs, ATSDR reviewed many studies.
+No clear evidence of age-related differences in susceptibility to benzene toxicity was located.
+ATSDR derived its acute and intermediate EMEGs for benzene from two different studies.
+In both studies benzene was found to affect the lymphocytes in mice, and both studies had a lowest-observed-adverse-effect-level (LOAEL) of 32,000 $\mu$ g/m.
+From these LOAELs, human equivalent concentrations (HECs) of 8,200 $\mu$ g/m (for the acute EMEG) and 5,800 $\mu$ g/m (for the intermediate EMEG) were derived (ATSDR 2007b).
+The highest modeled 24-hour average concentration of benzene (124.9 $\mu$ g/m) is below the LOAELHEC derived from these studies.
+Moreover, the estimates of the benzene concentration at the site boundary based on more refined USEPA models did not estimate the 24-hour average concentration to be as high as 124 $\mu$ g/m.
+As discussed previously, a more likely estimate of the maximum concentration of benzene individuals could have been exposed to between 1993 and 2010 was 27.74 $\mu$ g/m.

-Moreover, the estimates of the benzene concentration at the site boundary based on more refined - USEPA models did not estimate the 24-hour average concentration to be as high as $124 \mu g/m^3$.
-As discussed previously, a more likely estimate of the maximum concentration of benzene - individuals could have been exposed to between 1993 and 2010 was 27.74 μg/m3. - The USEPA based its chronic RfC on a study of workers exposed to benzene with the LOAEL of - 1902 24,000 μg/m3.
-The USEPA adjusted this LOAEL to account for differences between worker exposure and exposures to the general public and calculated a benchmark concentration of 8,200 - 1904 μg/m3.
+The USEPA based its chronic RfC on a study of workers exposed to benzene with the LOAEL of 24,000 $\mu$ g/m.
+The USEPA adjusted this LOAEL to account for differences between worker exposure and exposures to the general public and calculated a benchmark concentration of 8,200 $\mu$ g/m.
 This benchmark concentration was further adjusted to derive the RfC (USEPA 2003).
-ATSDR's chronic EMEG for benzene was based on a more recent occupational studies and an - adjusted benchmark concentration of 100 μg/m3 (ATSDR 2007b; Lan et al. 2004a, 2004b).
-A concentration of 124 μg/m3 is slightly above this level suggesting there could be an increased - risk of the health effect observed in the study used to derive the chronic EMEG (a decrease in white blood cells and platelets).
-However, 124.9 μg/m3 was an estimate of the highest 24-hour - average concentration at the site boundary using Level II analysis for a project that lasted only a little over a year.
-The occupational studies used to derive the chronic EMEG involved workers - exposed to benzene for an average of 6.1 ± 2.9 years and used 1-month average concentration of benzene (rather than 24-hour averages) to characterize the workers exposures (ATSDR 2007b; - Lan et al. 2004a, 2004b).
-It is also worth noting that a 1997 study did not observe any abnormal hematological values for workers exposed to an average 8-hour benzene concentration of 1800 μg/m3 (Collins et al. 1997, ATSDR 2007b).
-Therefore, non-cancer health effects are not 1916 expected from off-site exposures to benzene at SRS.
+ATSDR's chronic EMEG for benzene was based on a more recent occupational studies and an adjusted benchmark concentration of 100 μg/m (ATSDR 2007b; Lan et al. 2004a, 2004b).
+A concentration of 124 $\mu$ g/m is slightly above this level suggesting there could be an increased risk of the health effects observed in the study used to derive the chronic EMEG (a decrease in white blood cells and platelets).
+However, $124.9 \,\mu g/m^3$ was an estimate of the highest 24-hour average concentration at the site boundary using Level II analysis for a project that lasted only a little over a year.
+The occupational studies used to derive the chronic EMEG involved workers exposed to benzene for an average of $6.1 \pm 2.9$ years and used 1-month average concentration of benzene (rather than 24-hour averages) to characterize the workers exposures (ATSDR 2007b; Lan et al. 2004a, 2004b).
+It is also worth noting that a 1997 study did not observe any abnormal hematological values for workers exposed to an average 8-hour benzene concentration of 1800 $\mu g/m^3$ (Collins et al. 1997, ATSDR 2007b).
+Therefore, non-cancer health effects are not expected from off-site exposures to benzene at SRS.

-1918 Cadmium
+Cadmium